 One of Five North American Cities with Five Professional Sports Titles

-Did you know that Toronto features a sports team in every North American professional league?
-Sure, the Toronto Blue Jays come to mind, as does the Toronto Raptors and the Maple Leafs.
+Did you know Toronto features a sports team in every North American professional league?
+Sure, the Toronto Blue Jays, as do the Toronto Raptors and the Maple Leafs, come to mind.
 But don’t forget other teams like the CFL’s Argonauts and MLS’s Toronto FC.
 Equally important is that the city is just one of five North American cities to win five professional titles.
-This includes 18 CFL Grey Cups, 13 Stanley Cups, two World Series and one NBA title.
-While there is no NFL team, the Argonauts is oldest team in the current CFL.
-If that’s not enough, the Argonauts are also North America’s oldest team in professional sports that uses its current name.
-In all, there are 12 professional sports organizations in Canada’s largest city.
+This includes 18 CFL Grey Cups, 13 Stanley Cups, two World Series, and one NBA title.
+While there is no NFL team, the Argonauts are the oldest team in the current CFL.
+The Argonauts are North America’s oldest team in professional sports that uses its current name.
+There are 12 professional sports organizations in Canada’s largest city.

 Interesting Babe Ruth Baseball Fact: